Juxtaposed-989/async-Final-project-Teal-Long/README.md

   - Visualization: ![Q4 Visualization](https://example.com/path-to-image-4.png)

 - [ ] Question 5: Does a high population affect covid deaths percentage [find the average population and find the average of covid deaths above the average and find the average of covid deaths below the averge and compare results.]
-  - Answer: [Lower population densities has more deaths (229486862197.03998(Lower Population) 142365089240.05(Upper Population))]
+  - Answer: [Lower population densities has more deaths (377807488942.8(Lower Population) 244983269868.45(Upper Population))]
   - Visualization: ![Q5 Visualization](https://example.com/path-to-image-5.png)

 - [ ] Question 6: How much does treatment help?
 [There is a column, holspital bed per thousand. find the average death above the middle number of hospital bed compared to teh average of death below that middle]
-  - Answer: 15.195% deaths with less treatment while 2.111% death will more treatment.
+  - Answer: 21.267% deaths with less treatment while 2.111% death will more treatment.
   - Visualization: ![Q6 Visualization](https://example.com/path-to-image-6.png)

-- [ ] Question 7: How much does vacination help?[find the average of deaths between people vacinated, people fully vacinated, and none if possible ]
+- [ ] Question 7: Which 5 countries have the highest vacinations[filter out the max of vactiona of each country]
   - Answer: [Placeholder for answer]
   - Visualization: ![Q7 Visualization]()